 Comodo Antivirus for DDoS Prevention

-Comodo Free Antivirus can investigate all the tiresome and complicated measures involved in DDoS prevention.
-The award-winning free antivirus provides unmatchable protection from every type of malware.
+Comodo Antivirus can investigate all the tiresome and complicated measures involved in DDoS prevention.
+The award-winning antivirus provides unmatchable protection from every type of malware.
 The super-fast cloud scanner prevents malware even if the user does not has the latest updates.
 It prevents ransomware and zero-day threats by securing them in a guarded container where they cannot infect the computer/network.

 The antivirus meticulously checks every downloaded file.
 It analyzes Word document, a ZIP file, a spreadsheet or EXE file, the chances for a virus or macro to launch on a computer when the file is double-clicked is high.
 The antivirus software has to make sure that all the downloaded files are safe.
 When suspicious files or activities are discovered, it flags it and lets the user know immediately.
-Download the antivirus software for free and stay protected; it offers:
+Download the antivirus software and stay protected; it offers:

 - Complete Malware Protection

 - Defense Plus